 - Marking, lighting, or warning devices authorized or required in relation to alternative oyster culture activities

 - Reporting information or data to enable LDWF to monitor and or study permit activities and results

 - Surety bond equal to the anticipated cost of removing and properly disposing of all permitted equipment, facilities, and other items.

-When an approved permit is issued, the permittee must pay the first annual permit fee ($2 per acre or fraction of an acre, per year, or fraction of a year through December 31, for the first year), within 15 days of receiving the permit.
-Note that the fee shall not exceed $1,000 per permit per year.
-The permittee must also post the surety bond in the amount determined by LDWF, if required, within 15 days of receiving the approved permit.
+When an approved permit is issued, the permittee may pay the first annual permit fee ($2 per acre or fraction of an acre, per year, or fraction of a year through December 31, for the first year).
+An annual permit fee ($2 per acre or fraction of an acre) is due each year thereafter.